Table of Contents

 Info windows show info about an object where the object can be a file, drawer or disk.

-All info windows shows the icon in a recessed rectangle in the top left corner of the window.
+All info windows show the icon in a recessed rectangle in the top left corner of the window.
 An icon can be dragged and dropped in this recessed rectangle to change the icon.
 This recessed rectangle also has the Info window Icon menu as its context menu.

 All info windows have the following fields: